terensahin/bat-firewall/Documentations/Test/test.md

 ## 1. If you have a Linux virtual machine

-#### 1.1 Build the firewall on your virtual machine (or on your device if your device is Linux) following the steps on readme file.
-The machine that you builded your firewall is called server and the other machine is called client from now on.
+#### 1.1 Make sure your virtual machine is connected to your device with "Bridged Adapter" network.
+If you are using VirtualBox, you can follow the steps **Devices -> Network -> Network Settings** to change the network settings of your virtual machine.

-#### 1.2 Make sure your virtual machine is connected to your device with "Bridged Adaptor" network.
-If you are using VirtualBox, you can follow steps **Devices->Network->Network Settings** to change network settings of your virtual machine.
+#### 1.2 Build the firewall on your virtual machine (or on your device if your device is Linux) following the steps in the README file.
+The machine where you build your firewall is called the server, and the other machine is called the client from now on.

-#### 1.3 On server and client, use `ifconfig` command to get the private ip of the server and client.
-We will use server ip to be able to ping the server and we will use client ip to set the proper firewall rule to drop the packets from the client.
+#### 1.3 On both the server and the client, use the `ifconfig` command to get the private IP of the server and the client.
+We will use the server IP to ping the server and the client IP to set the proper firewall rule to drop packets from the client.

-#### 1.4 Create the server with `iperf3` using followind command.
+#### 1.4 On server, create the server with `iperf3` using followind command.
 ```sh
 iperf3 -s
 ```